 To answer your first question, no there's not a lot of places that support this payment method just yet.
 Read More

 For those who have been paying attention, it's pretty clear that the mobile space is exploding, thanks largely to the rapid adoption of Android, iPhone, and, to a lesser extent, Windows Phone 7 devices.
 With that in mind, it should come as no surprise that Best Buy is planning to expand their stand-alone Best Buy Mobile brand by 600-800 locations over the next five years.

 Best Buy's been a fairly major player in the Android space, often offering phones at a steeper discount than the carriers in order to attract new customers.
-That strategy seems to be working, so keep an eye out for a Best Buy Mobile springing up in a mall near you.
 Read More

 The state of North American cellular contract plans might be something that makes Europeans shake their heads in disbelief, but when it comes to phone pricing, Americans have always had it pretty good.
 Hand over your soul for two years, get Phone X for free (after MIR).
 Well, it looks like AT&T doesn't think that's the best way to go.
 No, that doesn't mean cheaper tariffs; don't be silly.
 Instead, it means more expensive phones, of course!
-AT&T has just about had enough with the likes of Wirefly and Let's Talk offering their phones for free online, when they could be making $200 on them in their own retail stores.
 Read More